timokvamme/levtiades/install/readme.md

 - [ ] `antsRegistrationSyNQuick.sh` (shows help message)
 - [ ] `antsApplyTransforms` (shows help message)

-If all checkboxes pass, you're ready to run the Levtiades pipeline!
+if all checkboxes pass, you're ready to run the levtiades pipeline!